vaishnavinandi26/vaishnavinandi26/README.md

 ---

-# 📜 Certifications & Internships
+# 📜 Achievements & Internships

 A complete list of my **certifications and internship achievements** in Data Science, Python Development, AI, and Full Stack Development.